[HISTORY: Adopted by the Mayor and Council of the Borough of Westville as indicated in article histories. Amendments noted where applicable.]

 - A housing corporation or association, wherein the holder of a share or membership interest thereof is entitled to possess and occupy for dwelling purposes a house, apartment or other unit of housing owned by the corporation or association or to purchase a unit of housing owned by the corporation or association.

-- A building or part of a building used, to be used or held for use as a home or residence, including accessory buildings located on the same premises, together with the land upon which such building or buildings are erected and which may be necessary for the fair enjoyment thereof, but shall not mean any building or part of a building, defined as a multiple dwelling pursuant to the Hotel and Multiple Dwelling Law (N.J.S.A.
+- A building or part of a building used, to be used or held for use as a home or residence, including accessory buildings located on the same premises, together with the land upon which such building or buildings are erected and which may be necessary for the fair enjoyment thereof, but shall not mean any building or part of a building defined as a "multiple dwelling" pursuant to the Hotel and Multiple Dwelling Law (N.J.S.A.
 55:13A-1 et seq.).
-A "dwelling" shall include, as they are separately conveyed to individual owners, individual residences within a cooperative, if purchased separately by the occupants thereof, and individual residences within a horizontal property regime or a condominium, but shall not include general common elements such horizontal property regime or condominium as defined pursuant to the Horizontal Property Act (N.J.S.A.
+A "dwelling" shall include, as they are separately conveyed to individual owners, individual residences within a cooperative, if purchased separately by the occupants thereof, and individual residences within a horizontal property regime or a condominium, but shall not include general common elements of such horizontal property regime or condominium as defined pursuant to the Horizontal Property Act (N.J.S.A.
 46:8A-1 et seq.) or the Condominium Act (N.J.S.A.
 46:8B-1 et seq.), or of a cooperative, if the residential units are owned separately.

 - That portion of the Assessor's full and true value of any improvement not regarded as increasing the taxable value of a property pursuant to this article.